STRML/teamspeak-notification/README.md

 ## Use

-You can either run the program directly like:
+You can run the program directly with:

-    teamspeak-notifier &
+    ./teamspeak-notifier

 Add it to your automatically started applications.
+It will automatically connect to TeamSpeak when it is available.

 ## Arguments